Testing Guide¶

 Tests are marked with pytest markers for selective execution:

-@pytest.mark.unit: Unit tests (fast, isolated)@pytest.mark.integration: Integration tests (slower, requires services)@pytest.mark.slow: Slow-running tests@pytest.mark.api: Tests that hit external APIs (requires API keys)
+@pytest.mark.unit: Unit tests (fast, isolated)@pytest.mark.integration: Integration tests (slower, cross-component; all tests intests/integration/are marked)@pytest.mark.slow: Slow-running tests@pytest.mark.api: Tests that hit external APIs (requires API keys)@pytest.mark.talib: Tests that require TA-Lib (optional / heavier)

 Running Tests¶